jimmylle/DevShare/README.md

 would have been a better choice?
 - For now I'll work with rails and get it working with it and then maybe do it again with nodejs or switch to nodejs if it's too dificult on rails.

+### 9/28/2017
+- I probably won't be working on this too much since I need to study for career fair in a few weeks.
+Hopefully I'll be able to work on it in november or so.